Meet Our Board

 Native West Press Extended Family

-We would like to extend our appreciation to ‘JD’ for his continuing and generous professional advice in helping to develop Native West Press’ financial structure.
+We would like to extend our appreciation to ‘JD’ for his generous professional advice in helping to develop and maintain Native West Press’ financial structure.
 JD holds an MBA from the University of Connecticut as well as a BS in Management, among other degrees.
-He serves as Adjunct Professor at Yavapai College where he teaches classes in finance, accounting, and strategic planning.
-He also serves on the Finance Committee of Habitat for Humanity and is Chairman of both the Rates Committee and Codes and Regulations Committee for the Prescott Water Conservation Committee.
+He has served as Adjunct Professor at Yavapai College where he taught classes in finance, accounting, and strategic planning.
+He has served on the Finance Committee of Habitat for Humanity and was a past chairman of two sub-committees for the Prescott Water Conservation Committee.
+He recently retired from his position as full-time faculty in the aeronautical science department at Embry Riddle University in Prescott, where he now continues as a consultant and adjunct faculty.
+We are grateful for his kindness and service for over a decade in which he offered NWP guidance as our past Treasurer.

-We also would like to extend our appreciation to Tia for her gracious and professional assistance during this time of transition for Native West Press.
+We also would like to extend our appreciation to Tia for her gracious and professional assistance during the transition for Native West Press from a nonprofit partnership into a 501(c)(3) nonprofit organization.
 Tia grew up in Arizona and is a graduate of the University of Washington School of Law.
 She is licensed in both Arizona and Washington and is associated in practice with fellow attorneys Henry Ebarb and Liisa Raikkonen in the Prescott, Arizona, office.